 Many of the principles that we use in ITSM should also apply to how we run the SOC (although, sadly, this is often not the case).
 The rest of the IT in the organisation should also be applying ITSM best practices and it is sensible for the SOC to align with the practices used in the rest of the organisation.
-Later we will look at the next layer up, that of IT governance*.
+The next layer up is IT governance*.

 *If you are unfamiliar with the difference between IT administration, management, and governance, then please look at this article on Administration vs Management vs Governance.

 Let’s answer this by looking at the following hypothetical scenario experienced by an IT lecturer:

 At one point in my career, the university where I was working decided to centralise all its IT support.
 My department, being a computer department, had a wide range of servers and non-standard desktops, and in the process of the reorganisation lost all of its IT officers (some left the university, some went to the centre).

 It quickly became apparent that while the central IT unit had increased its desktop and front line support to deal with taking on all the departmental IT, it had not increased its back end server and operational support as it had not occurred to the powers that be that a department would have any servers.
 It also became quickly apparent that the documentation for the department’s server infrastructure (30 servers in two server rooms) consisted of two sides of A4.
 With the person responsible for the servers being one of the people who had left the university, it was left to me (as the lecturer in this area) to maintain the infrastructure.

 With no idea of what most of the servers did, my first act was to switch off the servers in turn and see who or what screamed.
 My second was to roll out ITIL to make sure that I never found myself in the same situation again.